 It contains an organic tulsi (holy basil) blend that includes Krishna tulsi, Vana tulsi, cardamom, chamomile, peppermint, dwarf morning glory, ashwagandha, Gotu kola, and stevia.

 Tulsi – the main ingredient is a powerful adaptogen that helps your body resist stress.

 For some people, it energizes them, so try this tea on a night when you can risk going to bed late just in case you are one of those people.

 For me, it helps me sleep great.
 I also get this one on Amazon.

 This tea is completely organic.
 The ingredients are Avena (oat grass), rose petals, chamomile flower, hawthorn berry, lemon peel, skullcap leaf, catnip leaf, and lavender flower.

-This one you can usually find between $3-$4 for a 20-count box.
-This one you can find on Amazon as well for pretty cheap.
+This one you can usually find between $4 and $6 for a 20-count box.
+You can usually find it on Amazon for pretty cheap.
 I have also seen it at TJ Maxx from time to time.

-I usually drink between 1 and 2 cups a night of one of my favorite sleep teas about an hour or so before bed.
+I usually drink between one and two cups of one of my favorite sleep teas about an hour or so before bed.

-I am not a doctor and these are not miracle teas.
-In order to get the best effect from drinking sleep tea you need to be taking care of your mind, body, and soul the best you can.
+I am not a doctor, and these are not miracle teas.
+To get the best effect from drinking sleep tea, you must care for your mind, body, and soul the best you can.

-In order to maximize the benefits of these teas try implementing some if not all of the tips I’ve suggested here.
+To maximize the benefits of these teas, try implementing some, if not all, of the tips I’ve suggested here.